codarm/ezcluster/README.md

 species = iris['species']
 iris.drop('species', axis = 1, inplace = True)

-# initialize the kmeans class
+# initialize the kmeans class with a pandas dataframe, and indicate the categorical or id columns
-ezc = ezcluster.Kmeans(iris)
+ezc = ezcluster.Kmeans(iris, categorical_cols = None, id_col = None)

-# find the optimal number of clusters
+# find the optimal number of clusters by indicating the range of K to try
 num_of_clusters = ezc.optimal_k(min_k=1, max_k=10, num_iters=100)

 # plot the gap statistic plots